 Extensive air dispersion modelling, noise calculations, water quality assessments and risk assessments have all combined to ensure that the highest standards of waste management technology and strict controls will be used to ensure that there is no harm to the public or the environment.

 The consultancy also prepared the environmental permit application which is currently being determined by the Environment Agency.
+[Page Break]

 The Lee Moor facility will be made up of two autoclave plants, screening and separation equipment, anaerobic digestion plant with associated buffer and digestate storage tanks, dewatering plant and a combined heat and power (CHP) plant.